Climate Change Food Security

 Increasing drought affecting the world's best food producing regions in the Northern hemisphere threatens world grain reserves and world food security (Center for Climate and Security).

-However since 2012 the science on how much drought has increased in the past is in question.
+However since 2012 the science on how much global drought has increased has been questioned.

 The most recent paper is by A Dai 2012 and revised who upon review finds observations and models show world drought is increasing under global warming.